Tetramorph: Painting and manuscript illumination

 Most illuminated Gospel books were prefaced with Evangelist portraits, often combined on a single page.
 Insular manuscripts were very focused on abstract linear patterns that combined Mediterranean, Anglo-Saxon and Celtic influences, the latter mostly traceable from surviving metalwork.
 The artists of the period were initially more comfortable with images of animals than humans, so in early Gospel Books the Evangelists were represented as tetramorphic symbols rather than portraits.
 Their preferences for abstract, geometric, and stylized art led to a lot of differences in portrayals of the tetramorphs.
 Celtic artists would paint the creatures in a relatively realistic fashion, or their divine nature would be emphasised through the inclusion of wings or human traits, such as hands in place of talons or the animal standing upright.

 The Evangelists and tetramorphs were highly featured in Ottonian manuscripts as the Gospel books, pericopes, and the Apocalypse were most popular.
 While they imitated the Byzantine artistic style, Carolingian illuminations consciously revived the early Christian style, and was much more elaborate than Celtic or Insular art.

 For most illuminated manuscript portraits, the Evangelist typically occupied a full page.
 Though numerous examples of Late Antique portraits featured each figure in a standing position, the Evangelists were predominantly depicted in a seated position at a writing desk or with a book or scroll, both in reference to the Gospels.
 The symbols of the tetramorphs were most common in the Middle Ages until the Romanesque period before they fell out of favour and images of the Evangelists in their human forms became more common.
 However, the tetramorphs were still used and were found in artwork of the Renaissance and even in modern art.
-A notable 20th century example is the massive tapestry by Graham Sutherland which hangs in Coventry Cathedral.
+A notable 20th century example is the massive tapestry by Graham Sutherland (1962) which hangs in Coventry Cathedral.

 St Mark as the lion as depicted in the Echternach Gospels, c.
 800, Hiberno-Saxon.

 Illumination of the four Evangelists with their symbols, c.
 820, Carolingian.

 Christ and the tetramorphs in the Bamberg Apocalypse, c.
 1000, Ottonian.

 Christ surrounded by the Evangelists, c.
 1123, Romanesque fresco.

 Christ in Majesty from the Aberdeen Bestiary, c.
 12th century, manuscript illumination.

 St Luke in The Hours of Mary of Burgundy, c.
 1477, Northern Renaissance manuscript illumination.

 Ezekiel’s Vision by Raphael, c.
 1518, Renaissance painting.

+Graham Sutherland's Christ in Glory in the Tetramorph in Coventry Cathedral.